marulkan/cesnet-hive/README.markdown

 Be aware of:

 * **Repositories** - see cesnet-hadoop module Setup Requirements for details

+* **no inter-node dependencies**: running HDFS namenode is required for Hive metastore server startup

 * **secure mode**: keytabs must be prepared in /etc/security/keytabs/ (see *realm* parameter)